 When I taught FSL, just about any student who was intermediate or advanced had been in my class before.
 I might have had a few transfer students or a native speaker who was placed in an upper level class, but usually, I knew these kids really well.
 That didn’t always mean that they knew one another, so I still liked to do ice-breakers.

-This set of ice-breakers is my favorite, because students always love “would you rather?” activities.
+This set of ice-breakers is my definitely on of my favorite French back to school resources, because students always love “would you rather?” activities.
 If you do teach multiple levels, the same questions are provided in English.
 This means less planning for you, because you can use the same activity all day.
 I’ve also included a “find someone who” activity.
 If you have the same classes two years in a row, you’ll have a different activity you can do with that group.

 For the classroom